Hearing Aids and Brain Waves

 Although it may sound like science-fiction, researchers have had success using brainwaves and artificial intelligence to essentially determine what voice a listener is focused on and amplify that sound.
-This is a huge development because, while undamaged human ears perform this activity naturally, people dealing with hearing loss have long had difficulty singling out specific voices in a space full of sounds.
+This is a huge development!
+Undamaged human ears perform this activity naturally.
+However people dealing with hearing loss have difficulty singling out specific voices in a space full of sounds.

-While traditional hearing aids can improve the quality of life for a patient in many ways, they are unable to perform this auditory decoding that the brain can do with input from the inner ear structures.
+Traditional hearing aids can still improve the quality of life for a patient in many ways.
+Unfortunately they are unable to perform this auditory decoding that the brain does with input from the inner ear structures.

 How brain waves amplify sounds

 Scientists at Columbia University had success with attaching electrodes to the brains of participants and using those electrodes to monitor a person’s neural response to various sounds.
 Next, they employed an algorithm to analyze those responses and determine what sounds a person’s brain was trying to pay attention to.
 Then, they used that algorithm to amplify only that specific sound.
 The most promising results of this new study are that the technology proved itself able to recognize and amplify any voice that the participant focused on, even those that it had not previously identified.

 Problems addressed by connecting brainwaves with hearing aid technology

 This technology is designed to address what is known as the “cocktail party problem,”.
 The “cocktail party problem” occurs when a listener tries to single out one voice in a space where there are many sounds competing concurrently.
 This has long been a serious issue for people with hearing loss.
 Damage to inner ear structures and connections make it more difficult to focus on and listen to one sound in a noisy environment.
 As of right now, traditional hearing aids, even with so-called noise reduction, are only able to regulate volume for sounds.
 Noise reduction helps make things comfortable, but it does not identify specific voices and regulate the volume for them.

 The future of brainwaves and hearing aids